-There are seven themes that small businesses and entrepreneurs must create copywriting around in order to win over their target market, build their brand, position themselves as a thought leader and ultimately turn readers into customers.
+There are several themes that small businesses and entrepreneurs must create copywriting around in order to win over their target market, build their brand, position themselves as thought leaders, and ultimately turn readers into customers.
 How many Hollywood movies have your watched that are almost exactly the same?
 In fact, is there any difference between Rocky and Rambo?

 The reason these films keep getting made is that audiences love watching them.

 Why?
 Because they tell a story we want to follow.